marcelomusza/LibraryExerciseAPIWithDocker/README.md

 ﻿# Library Exercise with Docker

-This repository contains a .NET application that serves as a library management system.
+This repository contains a .NET application that serves as a library management system, upgraded to have a RESTful API along with a Console UI with an actionable menu.
 The application is designed to run both locally and within a Docker container, providing flexibility for development and deployment.
 This example does not require you to have Docker installed since you can run it locally, but I'm also including a dockerfile basic configuration so you can run it on a Container.
 I highly advice you to do that so you can practice Docker playing around with this exercise.

 ## Features